Close Button

 What are Arthrosamid® injections?

-Arthrosamid® is an innovative, injectable gel used as a treatment for knee pain and other symptoms of knee osteoarthritis - without the need for surgery.
+Arthrosamid® is an innovative, injectable gel used as an innovative treatment for knee pain and other symptoms of knee osteoarthritis - without the need for surgery.

 A single Arthrosamid® injection [1], performed in our Ambulatory Care Unit (ACU) under local anaesthetic, cushions and lubricates your knee joint, reducing stiffness and pain for longer than other types of injection.

-Take advantage of payment plans through our trusted partner, Chrysalis, and spread the cost of your treatment.
+View our prices for self-pay patients and Benenden Health members.
+Take advantage of payment plans through our trusted partner, Chrysalis Finance, and spread the cost of your treatment.
 Fit your repayments into your monthly budget rather than having to find the full cost at the time of your treatment.

 Procedure type